Chapter 3:

 The princess sat down.

-They followed the one who had crossed before them.
+They turned toward the one who crossed before them all.

 a body that never understood who it had faced.